Capstone-AutoML/AutoML_Capstone/README.md

 ## Description

 This project implements an intelligent, semi-automated data pipeline for improving a wildfire object detection model.
 The system is designed to continuously ingest unlabelled images, generate initial annotations using AI models, refine them through human-in-the-loop review, and retrain the base model.
 The pipeline also includes optimization steps (e.g. distillation and quantization) to prepare models for deployment on edge devices.
+For more technical details, refer to the [full documentation](https://capstone-automl.github.io/AutoML_Capstone/).

 ## Motivation